grafana/tempo/docs/tempo/website/setup/_index.md

 ## Test your cluster

-Once your cluster is deployed, you can test your cluster by visualizizing the traces data with a simple TNS app.
+Once your cluster is deployed, you can test your cluster by visualizing the traces data with a simple TNS app.
 Refer to [Set up a test application for Tempo cluster]({{< relref "set-up-test-app" >}}) for instructions.